snegastud/JavaScriptTheory/README.md

 ```
 example:

 >Web APIs are browser features used to handle asynchronous operations.
 For example, when JavaScript executes setTimeout(), it doesn't wait for the timer.
 Instead, it gives that task to the browser.
-After the timer finishes, the browser sends the callback function back to JavaScript, and it gets executed when the Call Stack is free.
+"After the timer finishes, the browser places the callback function into the Callback Queue (Macrotask Queue).
+The Event Loop checks whether the Call Stack is empty.
+If it is empty, the Event Loop moves the callback from the Callback Queue into the Call Stack for execution."

 **Real-Time Example**